<img src="https://events.xg4ken.com/pixel/v2?tid=KT-N2BAB-3ED&amp;noscript=1" width="1" height="1" style="display:none">

 How is an HSA Different from a Flexible Spending Account?

 An HSA is different from a Flexible Spending Account, in that unlike a Flexible Spending Account, your HSA balance rolls over from year to year.
 HSA's are not "Use it or lose it" type accounts.
+That means you won't have to worry about the funds in your HSA disappearing, and you can even build up your funds in case you have a serious medical emergency.

 How Long Can I Keep my HSA?